dcpedit/redherring/case/README.md

 The normal case file contains the design for a flat edge case, while the rounded file is the design for rounded edges.
 (I've only built the rounded version)

-There are a total of 11 layers of acrylic including the feet.
+There are a total of 11 layers of 3mm thick acrylic including the feet.
 For the top layers that have clear windows, the windows are held in place by friction, so sizing might be a bit tricky.
 I also used the natural tappering of the arcylic edges to "lock" the windows in place.
 It might be possible to use few dabs of acrylic cement (ie. Weld-On #4) to hold it in place, but I have not tried this.

 ## Layer Descriptions

+The layers should be cut out of 3mm thick acrylic.
+The actual thickness of the acrylic I used was about 2.8mm.

 | Layer | Description |
 | ----- | ----------- |